-Amicus Therapeutics, Inc. (the Company) was incorporated on February 4, 2002 in Delaware and is a biopharmaceutical company focused on the discovery, development and commercialization of orally-administered, small molecule drugs known as pharmacological chaperones, a novel, first-in-class approach to treating a broad range of diseases including lysosomal storage disorders and diseases of neurodegeneration.
+Amicus Therapeutics, Inc. (the "Company") was incorporated on February 4, 2002 in Delaware and is a biopharmaceutical company focused on the discovery, development and commercialization of next-generation medicines for a range of rare and orphan diseases, with a focus on improved therapies for lysosomal storage diseases ("LSDs").
+The Company's lead product candidate is a small molecule that can be used as a monotherapy and in combination with enzyme replacement therapy ("ERT") for Fabry disease.
+The Company's development programs also include next-generation ERTs for LSDs, including Fabry disease, Pompe disease and Mucopolysaccharoidosis Type I (MPS I).
 The Company's activities since inception have consisted principally of raising capital, establishing facilities, and performing research and development.
-Accordingly, the Company is considered to be in the development stage.